30 SCHOLARSHIPS OF $1,500

 Applicants are responsible for sending the requested documents to the Foundation by the deadlines.

-Applicants must also email A SINGLE PDF FILE which must include all the items mentioned previously and ensure that they are properly identified.
+Applicants must also email A SINGLE PDF FILE us their application file along with all of the aforementioned items and ensure that they are properly identified.

 All file incomplete or late will be automatically rejected.